flame-engine/flame/doc/flame/components.md

 }
 ```

-If you are not using `FlameGame`, don't forget this component needs to be updated, because a ticker
-object needs to the tick the animation to move the frames.
-All animation components internally maintains
+All animation components internally maintains a `SpriteAnimationTicker` which ticks the `SpriteAnimation`.
-a `SpriteAnimationTicker` which does this.
-This means a sprite animation object can be ticked directly
-using a ticker.
-This allows sharing same animation object between multiple tickers.
+This allows multiple components to share the same animation object.

 Example: